blockprint-collective/blockprint-ui/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Production build

+To run a production server, first configure the correct backends in `config.ts`
+Make sure they are available in your docker builder's context!
+Build the image: `docker build -t blockprint-ui .`
+By default, the image exposes the server on port 80.
+Edit your `Dockerfile` if this doesn't suit your needs.

 ## Learn More